Tears of joy for Thai hostages freed in Gaza

 In Buriram, another part of northeast Thailand, the family of freed hostage Pongsak were similarly elated, sobbing with relief as his release was confirmed.

-"I'm so happy," his father Wilas Tanna said through tears, in footage posted on social media platform X by a Channel News Asia correspondent.
+"I'm so happy," his father Wilas Tanna said through tears, in footage posted on social media platform X by CNA correspondent Saksith Saiyasombut.

 Watchara's younger brother, who was also working in Israel, returned to Thailand after Watchara was kidnapped.